ef-ds/stack-bench-tests/PERFORMANCE.md

 ## Results
-Given the enormous amount of test data, it can be difficult and time consuming to find out the net impact of all the tests, so we generally spend most of the time on the results of the, arguably, most important test: the Microservice test.
+Given the enormous amount of test data, it can be difficult and time consuming to find out the net impact of all the tests, so we generally spend most of the time on the results of the Microservice test, which is a composite test of all other tests, and the very simple Fill tests, which just sequentially add and remove N number of items.

 Below results is for stack [v1.0.1](https://github.com/ef-ds/stack/blob/master/CHANGELOG.md).